-How to display links to the previous and next articles on the document detail page?
+How to display the links to the previous and next articles on the document detail page?

-When browsing website content, users often want to be able to jump between related articles conveniently.For example, after reading a news article or tutorial, you can quickly click to go to the "Previous" or "Next" article to maintain the continuity of reading.This can not only improve user experience and reduce the bounce rate, but also has a positive effect on the internal link structure of the website and search engine optimization (SEO).
+When browsing website content, users often want to be able to navigate easily between related articles.For example, after reading a news article or tutorial, you can quickly click to go to the 'previous' or 'next' article to maintain the continuity of reading.This not only improves the user experience and reduces the bounce rate, but also has a positive effect on the internal link structure of the website and search engine optimization (SEO).

 Preparation: Understand the template structure

-The built-in Anqi CMS has tags specifically used to retrieve the previous and next articles, respectively.prevArchiveandnextArchive。These tags are very intelligent, they will automatically judge the context of the current article and obtain adjacent articles that are in the same category as the current article.
+The AnQi CMS is built-in with special tags to retrieve the previous and next articles, respectivelyprevArchiveandnextArchive.
+These tags are very smart, they automatically judge the context of the current article and obtain adjacent articles that are in the same category as the current article.

-These tags have similar usage methods, both are block-level tags, and require配合{% endprevArchive %}and{% endnextArchive %}The end tag is used.
-Inside the tag, we can define a variable to receive the obtained article data.
+These tags are used in a similar way, both are block tags and require配合{% endprevArchive %}and{% endnextArchive %}Use the end tag.
+Inside the tag, we can define a variable to receive the article data obtained.

-For example, the basic structure for displaying the previous article is as follows:
+For example, the basic structure of displaying the previous article is as follows:

 {% prevArchive prev %}